-Another part of the lab focuses on the study of individual events in cellular function.
-The study of populations (whether of molecules or people) provides important insights into biological processes.
-However, valuable information is lost when one examines the population average — information that is retained when one studies individuals.
+This approach of studying individuals is based on the observation that averaging leads to missing out on important variations in the population, or overlooking transient or minority players that could be extremely significant.
 For example, if a cellular machine exists in two discrete states, the macroscopic measure is the average of the two states.
-Such a measure has shortcomings: It may reflect activity states that do not exist at the individual level, miss transient active states, or make it difficult to put different steps in a proper temporal order, and to resolve between two microscopic mechanisms.
-A microscopic approach does not face these problems.
+Macroscopic measures may reflect activity states that do not exist at the individual level, miss transient active states, or make it difficult to put different steps in a proper temporal order to resolve between two microscopic mechanisms.
+A microscopic approach, however, does not face these problems.

-Single phenomenon Dr. Simon and his lab members have followed include individual vesicles as they dock and fuse to the membrane, single proteins as they translocate across the endoplasmic reticulum, and single cells as they metastasize in the lung.
-They have also succeeded in imaging the birth of individual HIV particles and a variety of events involved with apoptosis.
-The sensitivity afforded by these imaging studies has allowed them to critically test, and in some cases eliminate, models that had been proposed for biological mechanisms.
-The ability to test — and at times negate — models has allowed lab members to formulate new models: They were the first to propose localized calcium transients in cells and the first to suggest that protein movement in the cell may be driven by a Brownian ratchet.
+Single phenomena that Simon and his lab members have followed include individual vesicles docking and fusing to the membrane, single proteins translocating across the endoplasmic reticulum, and single cells metastasizing in the lung.
+They have also succeeded in imaging the birth of individual HIV particles and the discrete steps of apoptosis.
+The sensitivity afforded by these imaging studies has allowed them to critically test—and in some cases eliminate—models that had been proposed for biological mechanisms.
+The ability to test and at times negate previous models has allowed lab members to formulate new ones: They were the first to propose localized calcium transients in cells, and the first to suggest that cellular motors may be driven by a Brownian ratchet.

-A key area of research in the Simon lab is in developing new technologies that can improve the spatial or temporal resolution of images obtained through microscopes and other modalities.
-Dr. Simon and his colleagues are working to improve the sensitivity of the imaging systems they use so that molecules can be followed for longer periods of time, and to develop new reporters that can follow biological processes and act as actuators for these processes.
+Another key area of research in the lab is to develop new technologies that can improve the spatial or temporal resolution of images obtained through microscopes or other modalities.
+Simon and his colleagues are working to improve the sensitivity of the imaging systems they use so that molecules can be followed for longer time periods, and they are developing new reporters that can follow biological processes and act as actuators for these processes.